khongten001/tidykit-fp/README.md

   - [ ] Add more code examples
   - [ ] Add best practices guide
   - [ ] Add troubleshooting guide
-  - [ ] Add contribution guidelines

 - [ ] Expand test coverage
   - [ ] Add more unit tests
   - [ ] Add edge case tests

 - [ ] Add more examples
-  - [x] Add real-world usage examples (see examples/DateTimeExample)
+  - [x] Add real-world usage examples of DateTimeKit (see examples/DateTimeExample)
+  - [ ] Add real-world usage examples of StringKit (see examples/StringExample)
+  - [ ] Add real-world usage examples of FileKit (see examples/FileExample)
   - [ ] Add more examples for StringKit
   - [ ] Add more examples for FileKit
   - [ ] Add cookbook with common patterns